NYC Condo Renovation Tips to Keep Your Project Running Smoothly

 Preparing for Your NYC Condo Renovation Project

-One of the biggest benefits of condos is that they aren’t co-ops, but that doesn’t mean they’re entirely restriction-free.
+One of the biggest benefits of condos is they don’t have the limitations of co-ops, but that doesn’t mean they’re entirely restriction-free.
 Condos have boards, and boards have rules they will impose on your renovation project.
 For example, most of them won’t allow you to create a wet space over a dry space, so you’ll have to carefully plan any kitchen or bathroom layout changes.

 On top of these rules, you’ll have to account for site conditions such as parking, elevator usage, daily working hour restrictions, and more.
 NYC condo renovation costs are naturally higher than those for renovating private homes because of such conditions, so plan for additional costs if you’re on the fifth floor, you live in a walkup, your building has narrow hallways, or you have other site constraints.